paazmaya/grunt-trimtrailingspaces/README.md

 npm install grunt-trimtrailingspaces --save-dev
 ```

-Or by manually editing the "package.json" by adding the following line inside `devDependencies` object:
+Or by manually editing the `package.json` file by adding the following line inside `devDependencies` object:

 ```js
   "grunt-trimtrailingspaces": "^2.0.0"